-B. Overall performance
+6.2 Overall performance

-We first evaluated our system performance for normal users and against two types of attacks.
+Line-fitting model.
+We first evaluated the system performance for normal users and against two types of attacks using the line-fitting model.
 In this experiment, we used the voices of 40 words collected from the normal user as the training data.
 The correlation threshold λ was set to 0.1, and the distance threshold γ was set to the 95% largest distance of normal user's training data.
-We asked each user to say a 5word sentence 50 times.
-Moreover, we repeated this procedure for 10 times to study the variance of true acceptance rates of different volunteers, and the experimental results are shown in Fig. 9(a).
+We asked each user to say a 5-word sentence 50 times.
+Moreover, we repeated this procedure for 10 times to study the variance of true acceptance rates of different volunteers, and the experimental results are shown in Fig. 14(a).
 We can observe that our system can correctly accept the normal user with mean accuracy of 97% for all users.
 Even in the worst case, our system can still achieve a high accuracy of 92.3% for normal users.
-By studying normal users' data that is wrongly rejected, there are two main reasons that degrade the performance.
-First, there are two volunteers who speak softly, which makes their voice is easier to be covered by background noise.
-Second, volunteers' activities may cause sight movement of the hat, which introduces high-energy noise to the internal body voice and reduces similarity between two voices.
+By studying normal users' data that is wrongly rejected, there are two main reasons why the performance is degraded.
+First, there are two volunteers who speak softly, which makes their voices easier to be covered by background noise.
+Second, volunteers' activities may cause a slight movement of the hat, which introduces high-energy noise to the internal body voice and reduces similarity between the two voices.